AissaBilek/Pythontask/README.md

 # Pythontask
-scraping data from a website
+scraping data from a website using 2 python libraries